dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Linux_and_the_Shell.md

 prompt$
 ```

-Aside: it's possible to combine the basic flags into one argument: `ls -la`.
+It's possible to combine multiple basic flags into one argument, like`ls -la`.

 **The Listing Format**